kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > - (2024/11/5) Changed admin loggin functionality.
 Password is now required, and set to "adm1n!".
 > - (2024/11/7) Leaderboard on home page only shows top three users, plus logged in user if not in top 3 users.
 If there is a u-fund god, they are displayed above the leaderboard.
 > - (2024/11/7) Decided to make a new component for viewing a profile that is not yours.
 There is a route that leads to this component, and localstorage which tracks which profile you attempt to visit
+> - (2024/11/9) Added more specific password validation messages on the login screen